Tips on How to Encourage Children to Read

 - Visit the Library.
 Children enjoy storytelling and in most libraries this session is available.
 Check out your nearest bookshop, they sometimes do this as well.
 When you are at the library, let the kids choose the book to borrow.

-- Reading to the kids.
+- Reading to the Kids.
 Reading to the kids and with the kids, should be done on a regular basis.
 Some may choose at bedtime while others may choose after dinner.
 Whichever you prefer, make a point of doing this on a regular basis.

 - Be a role model by letting your kids see you are reading for pleasure, for work, for research, for doing D.I.Y., for cooking, etc. This will reinforce in the child's mind that reading is important to get things done.

 - Tablet.
-If you have tablet such as iPad, download reading and educational software for kids such as Read Me Stories.
+If you have a tablet such as iPad, download reading and educational software for kids such as Read Me Stories.
 Loan this tablet to your kids and let them have fun learning through this medium.
 Kids will have no problem understanding and using the tablet!

 Ways to Encourage Reading Habits Among Children 6-12 years